 Since 1996, women in Jordan have been entitled to 70 consecutive days (10 weeks) of paid maternity leave, and one hour of paid leave per day for breastfeeding for a year starting from the delivery date.1 Prior to the passing of a 2014 law, the cost of maternity leave was paid directly by employers in one lump sum to the employee.
 This disincentivized employers from hiring women of child-bearing age due to the perceived costs incurred.
 In 2011, just 14 percent of women were in formal paid employment, compared to 54 percent of men, despite comprising more than half (54 percent) of the university graduates in the country.2

-The new law, aimed at increasing the number of women in the workforce, stipulates that maternity insurance is paid to the employee through Jordan’s Social Security Corporation (SSC), a government institution.
+The new law, aimed at increasing the number of women in the workforce, stipulates that maternity insurance is paid to the employee through the SSC, a Jordanian government institution.
 Employers contribute 14.25 percent worth of all employee salaries to the SSC.
-0.75 percent goes towards maternity insurance and the remaining 13.5 percent is put towards unemployment, disability, work injury, and life insurance.
+A total of 0.75 percent goes towards maternity insurance and the remaining 13.5 percent is put towards unemployment, disability, work injury, and life insurance.

 Upon the birth of a child, the mother will receive one payment equal to 70 days of their normal wages from the SCC, thus enabling them to take 70 days of paid maternity leave.
 The maternity insurance can be accessed by all female employees who are registered with the SSC, regardless of their nationality.
 This includes non-Jordanian workers who hold valid work permits and are registered with the SSC.3